czj-Crazy/rails-pangu/README.md

 #### 🚀 Redis

-Is there any web project isn't using `redis` as a faster and sometimes easier way of storing data?
-Well, if there isn't,  just replace it!
+Is there any web project not using `redis` as a faster and sometimes easier way of storing data?
+Well, if there is,  just replace it!

 #### 🚀 Mailgun